 On this page:

-Residents are now able to log non-urgent repairs or rearrange cancelled work with advanced appointments offered from 12 April.
+Residents are now able to log non-urgent repairs or rearrange cancelled work with advanced appointments offered.

 We do anticipate an increase in demand on our Housing Customer Services team and would recommend reporting your repair via our online reporting tools.
 Please bear with us and we will respond as quickly as we can.